ambroiseodt/itl/README.md

 #### Code convention
 - Avoid packages that are not well maintained
 - If using heavy/hard-to-install packages that are not mandatory, make sure that the code still run if people do not install these packages
-- Make sure that the code is open-source-able
+- Make sure that the code is open-source-able.
 - Name `build_<method>` any method that initialize a class.
 - Use Object-Oriented Programming, as well as Context-Oriented Programming.
 - Make sure that the code can run on CPU and V100 (so that people can easily develop from their own laptop without connection on small datasets).